• Home

 About the Tallahassee Museum

 It is important to note that the Tallahassee Museum is a mostly outdoor attraction and not like a typical “museum.”
+The museum is designed to feel immersive and connected to the environment around it.
+Elevated boardwalks guide you through wooded areas and around animal habitats, making it easy to explore while staying close to nature.

 How to Get to the Tallahassee Museum